polard8/kernel/meta/README.md

-# havefun - A place for games.
+# meta - A place for games.